“What does your company do?”

 The technology is interesting to you.
 The outcome is interesting to buyers.
 Lead with what they get, not how you deliver it.

-The fix: Rewrite your headline to answer: “What specific outcome do customers get?”
-Save the “how” for your subheadline or features section.
+The fix: Rewrite your headline to answer one question — what specific outcome do customers get?
+Save the “how” for the subheadline or the features section.

 Unclear examples: